 A Georgian freehouse since either 1695 or 1795, depending on whether you believe the sign outside or the writing in the coloured glazed panes in the front door, this hostelry was converted in the early 19th century.

 Thanks to the Thames lapping against its wall and the resulting busy tourist trade, this place is something of a local landmark.
-Like Nineteenth-century Londoners, you can even still enjoy whitebait from Greenwich, served now, however, with a paprika mayonnaise.
+You can even still enjoy local whitebait from Greenwich like a true nineteenth-century Londoner, although it's now served with paprika mayonnaise.

 The address doesn’t sound like an appealing destination, and a bar in a brewery might seem like having a steakhouse in an abattoir – but it’s quite special to try beer mere metres from where it’s made, and combining a visit with a tour offers a glimpse into how impressive the Meantime operation is.